World Liver Day 2023: Do You Know Excessive Drinking Causes Liver Damage? Check Preventive Measures

 Other causes of liver disease & treatments

 Other causes include infections from Hepatitis B and C viruses, drugs, toxins, and other genetic and metabolic disorders.
-In recent years, a worrying health condition has been developed - Non-alcoholic Fatty Liver Disease (NAFLD).
+In recent years, a worrying health condition has developed - Non-alcoholic Fatty Liver Disease (NAFLD).
 In NAFLD, fat is accumulated in the liver and is accompanied by inflammation, leading to liver damage and cirrhosis.

 It is to be noted that once cirrhosis is established, the health condition cannot be reversed.
 Patients may suffer from jaundice, swelling of feet, accumulation of fluid in the lungs and chest, vomiting, black stools, loss of muscle mass, and significant weakness.